A Neural Entity Coreference Resolution Review: A review of Pronoun Resolution methodologies

 Pronoun Resolution has been a part of Entity CR and was therefore not handled individually until recently.
-However, the importance of resolving pronouns for downstream tasks along with gender bias both within the CoNLL dataset and sentence representation techniques has made it popular.
+However, the importance of resolving pronouns for downstream tasks along with gender bias, both within the CoNLL dataset and sentence representation techniques have made it popular.
+Specifically, it was noticed that less than 26\% of gendered pronouns in the CoNLL dataset are Feminine, leading to a heavy bias \citep{zhao-etal-2018-gender}.
 In comparison to the more difficult problem of Entity Coreference Resolution, the majority of the approaches attempting to solve Pronoun Resolution are not following clustering techniques.
 The approaches employed for this task are either span-ranking or binary classification (in the case of gender specific pronoun resolution).

 Two different approaches to incorporate knowledge have been implemented in \cite{zhang2019incorporating,zhang2019knowledge} for pronoun resolution.
-Both approaches are built with a span representation approach based on the methodology described by \cite{lee2017end} and applying an inter-span attention before computing the final input representation. \cite{zhang2019incorporating} uses a simple FFNN and Softmax prunning to remove complexity before applying a knowledge attention mechanism.
-The attention mechanism uses external knowledge sources to weight and score the pruned inputs, resulting in the highest scored pair to be selected. \cite{zhang2019knowledge} uses the same baseline but instead of the knowledge attention mechanism, it uses knowledge from knowledge graphs in the form of triplets to create a knowledge representation for each mention and calculate a score for that pronoun pair.
+Both approaches are built with a span representation approach based on the methodology described by \cite{lee2017end} and applying an inter-span attention before computing the final input representation. \cite{zhang2019incorporating}{ uses a simple FFNN and Softmax pruning to remove complexity before applying a knowledge attention mechanism, as illustrated in Figure }\ref{fig:zhao_attn}{.
+The attention mechanism uses external knowledge sources to weight and score the pruned inputs, resulting in the highest scored pair to be selected. }\cite{zhang2019knowledge}{ uses the same baseline, but instead of the knowledge attention mechanism, it uses knowledge graphs in the form of triplets to create a knowledge representation (Figure }\ref{fig:zhao_gk}){ for each mention and calculate a score for that pronoun pair.}

-In a different approach \cite{tenney2019you} utilizes sentence representation models such as ELMo and BERT with a two-layer MultiLayer Perceptron (MLP) and a sigmoid activation function.
-The model, although simplistic, utilizes the contextual information of the span representations which are calculated using the attention-pooling mechanism in \cite{lee2017end}.
-The methodology described as Edge Probing, proved that the sentence representation models holds contextual information outside the sentence that is leveraged towards informed decisions.
+In a different approach \cite{tenney2019you} utilizes sentence representation models such as ELMo \citep{Peters:2018} and BERT \citep{DBLP:journals/corr/abs-1810-04805} with a two-layer MultiLayer Perceptron (MLP) and a sigmoid activation function.
+The model, although simplistic, utilizes the contextual information from span representations which are calculated using the attention pooling mechanism in \cite{lee2017end}.
+The methodology, described as Edge Probing, proved that sentence representation models hold contextual information outside the sentence that is leveraged towards informed decisions.